When Life Doesn’t Go the Way We Planned: Lessons from Mary

 *The narrative is my own re-telling of the Christmas story.
 Much of the cultural context about Hebrew betrothal came from a teaching I heard by Judi Ebert.

 Looking for a unique gift for a woman in your life?
 Give a book that will encourage and inspire!
-Check out my book, Just Like Us: 7 Ways Biblical Women Were Just Like Us (And Why It Matters).
+Check out my book, Just Like Us: Wisdom from the Women of the Bible.